pokey/wax_talon/README.md

 **WARNING**: This code relies on undocumented and experimental Taon APIs, so it may break with future versions of Talon.

+Note that the OBS recorder currently only works on MacOS, as it relies on Mac accessibility APIs to start and stop recording.

 ## Example

 Add the following to a Talon file: